sosiristseng/sosiristseng.github.io/docs/system/applications/command-line/nohup.md

 ## End the running process

-When you're done, you can kill the process by the proccess ID (PID).
+When you're done, you can kill the process by the process ID (PID).

 ```sh
 ps -aux | grep mycmd